 Instant Pot Cheesy Chicken and Rice is a delicious family-friendly meal.
-With very little prep and less than 10 ingredients, this one-pot recipe makes busy weeknights so much easier.
+With very little prep and 10 ingredients, this one-pot recipe makes busy weeknights so much easier.

 If you’re looking for more family-friendly chicken and rice recipes, try my Instant Pot Chicken Fried Rice!